This article is sponsored by the Java Community Process.

 Alan Bateman: For starters,

-value, rather than throwing exceptions when they fail.
-If you try to
+boolean value, rather than throwing exceptions when they fail.
+If

-the file system—we're providing an API for that.
-In addition,
+links on the file system—we're providing an API for that.
+In

 A big issue with file attributes in

-performance when querying the file system.
-When you ask a file its
+is performance when querying the file system.
+When you ask a file

-modification time or what type of file it is, every one of those methods
+its modification time or what type of file it is, every one of

-goes to the file system.
-It's very common to see multiple methods to
+those methods goes to the file system.
+It's very common to see

 You won't find a method in